 Pros: Portable, affordable, simple, no EMF

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Snuza Go and the Snuza Hero are small, portable movement detecting monitors, manufactured by Biosentronics cc., out of South Africa.
 Snuza has been designing and producing baby movement monitors since 2007.
 Using bio-sensory technology, they alert parents when the baby's movement has stopped indicating breathing may have also stopped.
 Snuza was the first baby technology company to launch a successful portable baby movement monitor, and they are currently the largest selling portable baby movement monitor in the world.

 This monitor can be programmed to alert at different time intervals without movement.
 We like this feature because it allows the user to set their own threshold for a time period with no movement.
 An optional audio tick feature will sound with each movement, letting you know that the monitor is working and the infant is moving.
-Some users may like this feature, but the noise can be disturbing and upsetting to infant trying to sleep.
+Some users may like this feature, but the noise might be disturbing and upsetting to the infant trying to sleep.

 Ease Of Use